saptarshibasu/aws-study/README.md

 * **ELB types** -
   * Classic Load Balancer (V1 - old generation)
-  * Application Load Balancer (V2 - new generation) - Layer 7
+  * Application Load Balancer (V2 - new generation) - Layer 7 - application aware
-  * Network Load Balancer (V2 - new generation) - Layer 4
+  * Network Load Balancer (V2 - new generation) - Layer 4 - extreme performance
 * ELB provides **health check** for instances
 * **ALB** can handle **multiple applications** where each application has a traget group and load for that application is balanced across instances within the particular target group
 * ALB supports **HTTP/HTTPS** & **Websocket** protocols